Medicare Overview

 From October 15 to December 7 each year, you can make changes to your Medicare coverage, including switching between Original Medicare and Medicare Advantage plans or changing prescription drug plans.

 For complete coverage of Medicare basics, you can visit the official U.S. government site for Medicare at Medicare.gov.
+Now that you know what is Medicare, contact Insurance Connection USA to help navigate enrollment or call us with questions.

 Medicare Can Be Confusing